MCG-NJU/BCN/README.md

 We also provide trained full and resized BGM model in [this mega link](https://mega.nz/file/CChHnLTY#Sr4pRdyAN2PMhTaQhbKfili5mFy9-ICXW9d-kyS-H4o).
 Extract the zip file `bgm_model.zip` and put the `best_bgm_models` folder in the same directory as `main.py`.

 #### 3. Testing resized-resolution barrier generation module
 The predicted barriers (selected from boundary confidence scores) is saved in .csv file.
+Note that we don't use resized LBP for post-processing for `gtea` dataset due to bad barrier quality caused by very small dataset size.
+But the performance gain in `50salads` and `breakfast` from resized LBP is quite satisfied.
 ```
 python bgm.py --action test --dataset DS --split SP --resolution resized
 ```